96th Grey Cup: East Final

 Montreal's wide receiver, Larry Taylor was hardly the name on everyone's lips as the CFL's East final got underway on Saturday afternoon, since this game was billed as a showdown between quarterbacks Anthony Calvillo and Edmonton's Ricky Ray, both of whom are regarded as the league's best pivots with the winner playing in the Grey Cup finals.
-However, Larry Taylor would rush two punt returns to score two touchdowns and lead the Montreal Alouettes to a 36–26 win to play in front of their home fans in the 98th Grey Cup.
+However, Larry Taylor rushed two punt returns to score two touchdowns and lead the Montreal Alouettes to a 36–26 win to play in front of their home fans in the 98th Grey Cup.

 Although, in the early stages of the game, the Edmonton Eskimos had the early advantage as they put the opening points on the board using a play that had nothing to do with either quarterback.
 As Montreal lined up to punt on their own 24, Edmonton lineman, Justin Cooper blew right through a hole that opened when the snapper and right guard blocked opposite directions and there was no one in the backfield to pick up the rush.
-Cooper almost caught Montreal kicker, Damon Duval's kick right off the foot, but was still able to deflect the football which eventually bounced into the Montreal end zone in which Cooper would recover for a touchdown to give the Eskimos a 7–0 lead.
+Cooper almost caught Montreal kicker Damon Duval's kick right off the foot, but was still able to deflect the football which eventually bounced into the Montreal end zone.
+Cooper recovered for a touchdown to give the Eskimos a 7–0 lead.

 After a Damon Duval field goal made it 7–3, Edmonton's Ricky Ray came back with his own drive that led to a Noel Prefontaine 45-yard field goal, which gave Edmonton a 10–3 lead.
-Prefontaine would eventually would add another field goal kicking a 22-yarder, five minutes into the second quarter for a 13-3 Edmonton lead.
+Prefontaine eventually added another field goal kicking a 22-yarder, five minutes into the second quarter for a 13-3 Edmonton lead.
 However, the Eskimos were unable to generate any momentum with their opening lead.
-Despite outplaying the hosts for about 21 of the 24 minutes, Edmonton would see their early lead disappear.
+Despite outplaying the hosts for about 21 of the 24 minutes, Edmonton saw their early lead disappear.

-Trailing 13-5 after Edmonton surrendered a safety, the Alouettes offence finally got on track as Anthony Calvillo began to get the protection that he is used to from the line that led to a nine-play, 75-yard drive ending in an eight-yard toss off a post pattern to Alouettes' wide receiver, Jamel Richardson to score the first touchdown of the game for Montreal.
-Then the Montreal defence would hold the Edmonton offence to a quick two and out, which forced Noel Prefontaine to punt the ball away that landed into the hands of Larry Taylor who was able to get a couple of key blocks and made a nice cut back to run the ball for 62 yards for the touchdown, giving the Alouettes its first lead with 1:07 left in the second quarter.
-All of a sudden an eight-point Edmonton lead evaporated into a 19-13 Montreal lead heading into halftime.
+Trailing 13-5 after Edmonton surrendered a safety, the Alouettes offence finally got on track as Anthony Calvillo began to get his usual protection from the Montreal offensive line.
+He led a nine-play, 75-yard drive ending in an eight-yard toss off a post pattern to Alouettes' wide receiver Jamel Richardson to score the first touchdown of the game for Montreal.
+The Montreal defence held the Edmonton offence to a quick two and out, which forced Noel Prefontaine to punt the ball away.
+It landed in the hands of Larry Taylor who was able to get a couple of key blocks and made a nice cut back to run the ball for 62 yards for the touchdown, giving the Alouettes their first lead with 1:07 left in the second quarter.
+An eight-point Edmonton lead had evaporated into a 19-13 Montreal lead heading into halftime.